There is no denying it. Social media has taken over our lives in the last decade.

 Setup your Twitter name

-Even the name that follows your Twitter @ shouldn’t be anything strange, although something like @personaltrainer (which is probably taken) or something else that indicates what it is you do is fine.
+Even the name that follows your Twitter @ shouldn’t be anything strange, although something like @personaltrainer (probably taken) or something else that indicates what you do is fine.

 One of the first things people will notice about your account is your biopic.
-This should convey that you are professional, easy to approach, friendly and an expert at what you do.
-Sounds like a lot but a smiling shot of you in the gym should do the job!
+This should convey that you are professional, easy to approach, friendly, and expert at what you do.
+Sounds like a lot, but a smiling shot of you in the gym should do the job!
 While you may have a business logo, you can rather incorporate that into the Twitter header.

 Always make sure you keep your Twitter header to 1500 x 500.
-Anything bigger and parts of it won’t be displayed and anything smaller might lead to a pixelated header.
-Your Twitter header should be visual as well, but as mentioned before, if you have a logo for your personal trainer business, work it in here as it’s a way to promote your overall brand.
+Anything bigger and parts of it won’t be displayed; anything smaller might lead to a pixelated header.
+Your Twitter header should also be visual, but as mentioned before, if you have a logo for your personal trainer business, work it in here, as it’s a way to promote your overall brand.

-And because most people interact with Twitter on their smartphones, make sure your header is mobile compatible.
+And because most people interact with Twitter on their smartphones, make sure your header is mobile-compatible.
 What should you have for your header image?
-Again, it should be something that shows who you are and presents you as an expert in your field.
-For a personal trainer, an image of you working with clients is always a great choice.
+Again, it should show who you are and present you as an expert in your field.
+An image of you working with clients is always a great choice for a personal trainer.
 Remember to get their permission to do so, always!

 While you could include a call to action, it’s easier to include that in your Twitter header to save some space.
-If you can fit it in, along with all the other information you need then you at least you have options.
+You have at least options if you can fit it in, along with all the other information you need.

 So what should appear in your Twitter bio?
 Well, you need to tell people what it is you do.
-Twitter makes use of hashtags and so can you.
-You don’t need to put your name in the bio, as that’s obviously covered by your Twitter name.
+Twitter makes use of hashtags, and so can you.
+You don’t need to put your name in the bio, as your Twitter name obviously covers that.

-Well consider the following examples for you bio (if they are applicable, of course):
+Well, consider the following examples for your bio (if they are applicable, of course):